gregoiresage/fitfont/README.md

     // or if you are not using the CLI : import { FitFont } from './fitfont.js'

     const myLabel = new FitFont({
-        id:'myLabel',               // id of your symbol in the index.gui
-        font:'Market_Saturday_200'  // name of the generated font folder
+        id:'myLabel',               // id of your symbol in the index.gui, you can also give an element object e.g. id: document.getElementById('foo') font:'Market_Saturday_200'  // name of the generated font folder

         // Optional
         halign: 'start',            // horizontal alignment : start / middle / end
         valign: 'baseline',         // vertical alignment   : baseline / top / middle / bottom
         letterspacing: 0            // letterspacing...
     })

     myLabel.text = '12:55'          // only the characters generated with the python script will be displayed